connorpage1/study-tracker-proj/README.md

 ## Starting the app
 This app was created using Vite, so run the `npm run dev` command to start the app in the browser.

+# Navigating the app
+Upon opening, users are met with a landing page that provides a brief description of the app and a few at-a-glance statistics.
+From there, users can view sessions already stored in the database, create a new session, view graphs, or customize their subjects to personalize the app.

 # Credits